A Boolean Functions Theoretic Approach to Quantum Hypergraph States and Entanglement: Conclusion

 \section{Conclusion}

-In conclusion, we like to say that this is the first study in the interface of Boolean function, hypergraphs, and quantum states.
-We establish a connection between the Boolean functions and the hypergraph states.
+Boolean algebra is extensively applied to quantum computation and information.
+This article initiates a new direction of research which involves combinatorial tools to analyze the properties of quantum states in terms of Boolean functions.
+We elaborate on a connection between the Boolean functions and the hypergraph states.
 Using this connection we have discussed the relations between the coefficients of the hypergraph state and the structure of underlined hypergraph for a number of hypergraph classes, such as the complete $k$ graph and their generalizations.
-We have identified different classes of hypergraphs whose corresponding quantum states have equal negativity for cuts with equal lengths.
-The connection between the Boolean functions and hypergraph states will be interesting due to the application of Boolean functions in classical information and cryptography.
-Hence, every Boolean function based classical cryptographic protocol might have a counterpart in quantum information theory via hypergraph states.
-Interested reader may approach further in this direction.
+We have identified different classes of hypergraphs whose corresponding quantum states have equal entanglement for cuts with equal lengths.
+The connection between the Boolean functions and hypergraph states is interesting due to the application of Boolean functions in classical computation and cryptography.
+Hence, every classical cryptographic protocol based on Boolean function might have a counterpart in quantum information theory via hypergraph states.
+The interested reader may approach further in this direction.